ctsit/redcap_deployment/docs/creating_the_test_vm_with_vagrant.rst

 .. raw:: html

    <pre>
-   # must be in the redi/vagrant/ directory
+   # must be in the root directory of this repository
-   cd ./vagrant
    vagrant up
    </pre>